 Yes.
 Each form must be completed in full, regardless of the amount of your claim.
 Incomplete information may result in a delay.

 Don't worry; we’ll translate them for you!
-All you have to do is provide all the original documents/receipts you have.
+All you have to do is provide all the documents/receipts you have.
 However, if you wish to translate them before sending them in, feel free to do so.

 You’ll need to complete it, if you have other insurance through a group benefits plan, credit card, etc. However, if your spouse is the primary policyholder, he/she will need to sign it.